AutomationML/AMLEngine2.1/readme.md

 To see a complete documentation of the Aml.Engine look [here](Documentation/README.md).

+Documentaton is included in the [Wiki](https://github.com/AutomationML/AMLEngine2.1/wiki)

 ### Download

 The AMLEngine2.1 is published as  the named package **Aml.Engine** on nuget at https://www.nuget.org/packages/Aml.Engine.

 ### Getting started

-See the documentation and examine the provided [examples](Samples/readme.md/).
+See the [documentation](https://github.com/AutomationML/AMLEngine2.1/wiki) and examine the provided [examples](Samples/readme.md/).
 There are various basic examples and advanced examples.
 A special adaption section describes the steps to be executed, how old code, using the former AMLEngine v3.x.x, can be adapted to the new engine.